Hyuna13/Dictionary/README.md

 # Dictionary
-English Dictionary with using javascript
++ English Dictionary with using javascript
++ Inspired by CodingNepal